Federal judge strikes down North Dakota 'heartbeat' abortion law

 Operators of the Red River Women's Clinic in Fargo had said the law would effectively ban nearly all abortions performed there, forcing it to close.

-The clinic's closing would leave the closest alternate clinics about 250 miles away in Minneapolis and St. Paul, Minnesota, or in Sioux Falls, South Dakota.
+The clinic's closing would leave the closest alternate clinics about 250 miles (400 km) away in Minneapolis and St. Paul, Minnesota, or in Sioux Falls, South Dakota.

 The North Dakota abortion ban approved in early 2013 was among a host of laws passed by Republican-led legislatures around the United States.